joeyoung/arduino_keypads/README.md

-This repository contains several separate arduino format libraries, each one adding to the library Keypad external expansion port communication, either via an I2C (or `Wire( )`) port, or with an SPI port (for MCP23S17) on the arduino microprocessor.
+This repository contains several separate arduino format libraries, each one adding to the library Keypad external expansion port communication, either via an I2C (or `Wire( )`) port, or with an SPI port (for MCP23Sxx - revision 1.2) on the arduino microprocessor.

 The separate libraries each handle the I/O needed by Keypad for different expansion port chips: